-Santa Clara County elder abuse lawyers can provide assistance in cases where abuse occurs.
+California nursing home and elder abuse lawyers can provide assistance in cases where sexual abuse occurs.
 An attorney can help victims and families take action for physical harm resulting in sexual abuse, including in situations where seniors develop sexually-transmitted diseases.
-An attorney can also provide assistance in recovering compensation for the emotional damage that the sexual abuse causes.
+An sexual abuse attorney can also provide assistance in recovering compensation for the emotional damage that the sexual abuse causes.

 The National Council in Aging defines sexual abuse of seniors to include touching, intercourse, fondling and other activities with seniors who cannot comprehend, do not consent, are physically forced to engage in sexual acts or are coerced into the sexual behavior through violence.
 Sexual assault among the elderly is not about sexual attraction — it is about a power relationship.

 The risks to senior abuse victims are grave.
 Vulnerable seniors could suffer physical injury, could be made sick due to sexually transmitted diseases, and could develop conditions such as post-traumatic stress disorder (PTSD).
 There is at last a 50 percent likelihood of developing post-traumatic stress disorder after a rape, and sexual assault has been linked to the development of both anxiety disorders and depression, according to the National Center on Domestic and Sexual Violence.